Phone Numbers

 Heart Failure

-One of Lexington Medical Center’s goals is preparing our HF patients for a safe transition home with the desired outcome of preventing the need for readmission.
-Some strategies to meet this goal are: providing a dedicated Social Worker to work with HF patients and family members, increasing referrals to Home Health Services, providing digital scales to patients on admission for use while hospitalized and to take home for easy daily weight monitoring, scheduling early follow-up appointments, follow-up phone calls within 72 hours of discharge, and identifying and connecting patients with a primary care physician.
-Lexington Medical Center continues to receive a grant from the Lexington Medical Center Foundation to purchase digital scales for our HF patients who do not own a scale.
+Lexington Medical Center aims to prepare heart failure patients for a safe transition home and to decrease the incidence of readmission, regardless of the reason for hospitalization.
+Some strategies to meet this goal are: increasing referrals to home health services, follow-up phone calls with a registered nurse within 72 hours of discharge, scheduling early follow-up appointments, and identifying and connecting patients with a primary care physician.
+Lexington Medical Center continues to receive funding from its Foundation to provide digital scales for heart failure patients to use at home for daily weight monitoring.

 Sepsis Management